kevikoech/blender_addon_tutorial/readme.rst

 In the example below, a new object-mode ``KeyMap`` is added, then a ``KeyMapItem`` is added to the key-map which references our newly added operator, using Ctrl+Shift+Space as the key shortcut to activate it.

-notice how a global list is used to store the key-map for later removal.

 .. code-block:: python